-Lot # shows the lot number for the current dry gas standard.
+Lot # shows the lot number for the dry gas standard installed at the time of testing.

 (Target value and lot # are entered by the agency contact or area supervisor at the time of tank installation.)

 Subject Info and Operator Info